atomgalaxy/wg21-P3510-this-ctor-pre/paper.md

 # Abstract

-In preconditions on constructors and post-conditions on destructors, all the non-static data members of the class are uninitialized, and accessing them is undefined behaviour.
+In preconditions on constructors and postconditions on destructors, all the non-static data members of the class are uninitialized, and accessing them is undefined behaviour.